 It’s one of the worst places I’ve travelled as a tourist in 10 years.

-I spend 3 weeks exploring Bolivia, and the transportation (oh my god, the transportation), it’s literally a pain in the ass with bused slamming down as we trudged across these routes with huge potholes.
+I spend 3 weeks exploring Bolivia, and the transportation (oh my god, the transportation), it’s literally a pain in the ass with the bus slamming down as we trudged across these routes with huge potholes.
 Long trips on packed, uncomfortable buses, with a cocktail of local food vendors, unbathed humans, heat and dust.
 You get the picture: at the very least – it’s the worst place to visit in South America, in my opinion.

 But not everything is bad.
 As soon as you leave the tourist route, you’ll find places where time stops and smiles welcome you – because they rarely see a person from another country.
 You can contemplate what simple life is like, people know, talk, and help each other.
 The people I met during my stay at Wild Rove Hostel were special and added to the unforgettable memories made on this trip.

-Seba: Digital Wizard & Latino Legend
+Seba: Digital Illusionist & Latino Conjurer

 Bolivia will give you a large dose of grounding and humility.
 After travelling for 10 years, my perception would be very different and I think I would love to return.
+Maybe I’m not so judgemental these days!

 Get Insured Before Your Travels